 That can be especially convenient when your hands are busy holding onto something else, or if the camera is just out of reach.
 Your mileage might vary and will depend on the conditions you’re shooting in.
 It doesn’t work well in noisy conditions, if the camera is inside a housing, or if you’re far away from the camera, and it doesn’t work at all underwater.
 But in some conditions it can be an especially useful way to control your GoPro’s filming when your hands are otherwise occupied, you’re wearing mittens or gloves, or the camera isn’t in an easily accessible place.

-All three models in the HERO7 lineup (Black, Silver, White) have voice controls.
+All three models in the HERO7 lineup (Black, Silver, and White) have voice controls.
 The functionality is mostly similar among these three cameras, but there are some differences worth knowing about (eg. the Black has the Wake on Voice feature while the Silver and White don’t).

 Here’s a rundown on how to use voice commands with the HERO7 cameras.